A logical limit law for $231$-avoiding permutations: Preliminaries

 Fix $k \ge 2$ and consider first-order {\em sentences} of quantifier depth at most $k$.
 We consider two first-order sentences to be equivalent if they are satisfied by the same set of permutations.
 By putting formulas in, say, prenex conjunctive normal forms, we see that, in any theory with finite signature, for each fixed $k\ge 2$, there are finitely many first-order sentences of quantifier depth at most $k$, up to equivalence.

 We say that two permutations $\sigma$ and $\tau$ are $k$-equivalent, and write $\sigma \equiv_k \tau$, if they are models for the same first-order sentences of quantifier depth $k$.
 For each fixed $k$, this relation splits the set of permutations into {\em finitely many} equivalence classes.
 These classes are called \emph{logical types of order $k$}; their set is denoted $\mathcal T_k$.
-Given a set of permutations $\mathcal C$ and a type $t$ in $\mathcal T_k$, we write $C_t$ for the generating series of permutations in $\mathcal C$ of type $t$.